StructuredCS/algorithm-analysis-deep-dive/README.md

 ## 🧪 Weekly Content & Interactive Assignments

 This course is more than just lectures — it's a full learning experience designed to help you apply what you've learned and get feedback automatically, just like a structured university course.
+The course is structured to be language-agnostic.
 Each week comes with:

 * A set of lecture videos (YouTube playlist)
 * One or more conceptual assignments or quizzes